 This piece was a challenge for me, it started with a picture of an antique necklace.
 And then the search for the perfect set of components.
 I couldn’t believe it took me over a year!
 The component was either too large, too heave or too expensive.
 Then I found these wonderful paper mache’ beads.
 I combined the bead with Czech pearls of three sizes, and then the Toho Demi’s beads came out.
 The perfect combo!
 The pendant is a combination of several components stitched together with the finishing touch of the necklace chain.
 The chain easily comes off of the pendant so you are able to wear it with your other creations.

 Stitches used: CRAW (Cubic Right Angle Weave) along with stitching in the ditch and embellishments.
-This works up surprisingly fast as a part of the piece is component based, attached the spokes together and the work a band finishing the beadwork.
+This works up surprisingly fast as a part of the piece is component based, attach the spokes together and the work a band finishing the beadwork.
 You will embellish as you go.